Irradiated Blue Topaz Gemstone

 I love my November birthday Stone that is Topaz, but thing I really don’t like about my birthstone is its Orange color.
 But, one day, one of my family members received as a gift a ring with a beautiful blue gemstone, and that was my introduction to blue topaz.
 I was really happy to discover there was an alternative to the orange topaz.
 But, I never thought to wonder what was behind the blue color.

 In this post today, we are going to discuss a lot of things about Blue Topaz, why it is an Irradiated gem, what effect does irradiation have on Topaz, Is it dangerous to wear blue topaz?
 What Is Irradiated Blue Topaz Pricing?
 And many more other vital points.
 So, what are waiting for? let’s start knowing everything about Irradiated blue topaz:

 What is Irradiation?

 Gemstones are irradiated with a specific aim that is to enhance and deepen their color.
 It is the process of using electromagnetic radiation to alter the color of a stone.
-In early 1900’s, Irradiation used by scientists like Bordas and Crookes, they used radium salts to change blue sapphires and diamonds green.
+In the early 1900s, Irradiation used by scientists like Bordas and Crookes, they used radium salts to change blue sapphires and diamonds green.